Coastal hiking is a ubiquitous Washington activity for the outdoorsy–and the Ozette Triangle is a gem of a hike or backpacking destination.

 Backpacking does require a permit and stopping at the Wilderness Information Center in Port Angeles first though (not currently required due to COVID closures), as well as an approved bear canister for food (available to rent from the WIC even during COVID!).
 Even if you’re not backpacking, be sure to grab a tide chart for that day.
 While not as serious as other beaches further south on the coast, there are some places along the coastline that could leave you stranded when the tide comes in.
 It is advised to not do the beach portion of this hike if the tide is 5′ or greater, with a few marked headlands where you can trim out dicey areas.

 A $30 entry fee (good for seven days, easiest to purchase at the Wilderness Information Center in Port Angeles) or America the Beautiful Pass is required here to park.
 The lot is large but will be overflowing on holiday weekends.
-Handily enough, there is a big, covered shelter here, great for getting your pack situated and shoes tired if it raining, like it was for us in 2020.
+Handily enough, there is a big, covered shelter here, great for getting your pack situated and shoes tied if it is raining, like it was for us in 2020.

 While my official list says that there is an NPS cancellation at the Ozette Ranger Station, it is unstaffed and locked up.
 I got an Olympic National Park cancellation at the Wilderness Information Center in Port Angeles luckily!
 No matter, we hit the (flushing!) toilets and departed (only open in summer; were closed in October).
 A quick crossing on a bridge and into the woods we went.
 You quickly have an option between going to Cape Alava first, or the south leg, arriving at Sand Point.
 Due to our camping reservations at Cape Alava, we went north first, so I’ll write from that perspective, but the choice is yours.